simonjoom/react-native-project/README.md

 -  selectResultSelect="user" used by the app to properly take the select result
 -  mutateResultSelect="users"  used by the app to properly take the mutation results

-Yeah it's seems complicate, but it's nice, this is compatible for every database you can create in prisma
+Yeah it's seems complicate, but it's nice, It's compatible for every database you can create in prisma

 react-native-picker is defined in src/myPicker.js see https://github.com/jarvisluong/react-native-picker-js